Rock Machine MC criminal allegations and incidents: Rock Machine Germany civil conflict

 In 2015, violence would erupt between the Erköse faction and the Blue Rockmachine.
 In March 2015, a brawl occurred between the two groups and multiple people were injured.
-In April 2015, a brothel belonging to the Blue Rockmachine was shot at.
+In April 2015, the Lolita Club, a brothel belonging to the Blue Rockmachine was shot at.
 The Blue Rockmachine retaliated by burning down a car dealership and bar belonging to the Erköse Faction.
 A few days later, a business associated with the United Tribuns was also bombed.
 In June 2015, a bomb was detonated outside of a marijuana paraphernalia shop that was owned by the Blue Rockmachine.

 The Rock Machine faction under Erköse had aligned themselves with the a gang called the United Tribuns, causing one of their businesses to be destroyed by the Rock Machine Blue in April 2015.
 The Tribuns began to assist their new allies by bombing a bar on Kornhausplatz that was owned by the Blue Rockmachine in late June 2015.
 Then a brothel owned by the Blue Rockmachine had three bullets shot at it.
 No one was injured in either attack.
 The damage for both incidents totalled several thousand euros.
-On August 5, 2015.
-The official Rock Machine Germany held a club event in the city of Ulm.
+On August 5, 2015, the official Rock Machine Germany held a club event in the city of Ulm.
 The club had attempted to meet near their stronghold, but the meeting was banned by local authorities in Sigmaringen.
 In 2014, world-wide membership of the Rock Machine Motorcycle Club reached over 800 members.
 Around 150 members of the Rock Machine Motorcycle Club from chapters all over Germany, as well as chapters from neighboring Belgium were present.
 The local authorities feared the worst and had dozens of heavily armed police officers ready to intervene if there were any issues.
 This was due to the ongoing conflict for the Red light district and the internal dispute in the club, which had seen violence in the previous months.

 In early 2016, the vice president of the Ulm chapter of the United Tribuns, along with his brother were shot.
 His brother survived but was sent to hospital in critical condition, but the vice president died of his injuries.
 Police say they arrested a member of the Black Jackets gang for the shooting, the 27 year-old was supposedly hired by the Blue Rockmachine.

 The Erköse faction formed its own Badlands chapter after the Rock Machine Germany merged theirs with Darkside.
 This gave them four chapters in Germany.
 The WolfSSChanze chapter, the Battlefield chapter located in Ulm, the new Badlands chapter in Southern Germany and Militia chapter.